ONSdigital/rm-action-service/API.md

 ## Update Action Plan
 * `PUT /actionplans/{actionplanId}` will update the details of the action plan with the given ID.

-*Optional parameters:* `description` as the action plan description, `lastRunDateTime` as the date/time the action plan was last successfully run.
+*Optional parameters:* `description` as the action plan description, `lastRunDateTime` as the date/time the action plan was last successfully run, `selectors` dictionary of action plan selectors

 ### Example JSON Response
 ```json